arjunkhetia/Angular-Bootstrap-Form-Builder/projects/ng-bs-form-builder/README.md

         label: 'Full Name',                           // Field label
         value: '',                                    // Field value
         required: true,                               // Necessary field or not
+        minLength: 5,                                 // Minimum length of field (Note: only for required field)
+        maxLength: 10,                                // Maximum length of field (Note: only for required field)
+        pattern: '^\\d{1,4}$',                        // Specify Regex Pattern for the field (Note: only for required field)
         validationMessage: 'Full Name is required.',  // Validation error message
         multiline: false,                             // Multiline field or not
         lines: 5,                                     // Number of rows for field (Note: only for multiline input field)